samsuh/2025-learnings/README.md

 - once dockerhub is updated, connect github actions to automate deployment.
 - maybe just deploy to aws for completeness, even if it costs a little money. youll learn stuff about having something live in production from it.

-6/11 - continue with basic app setup. auth setup focus next.
+6/11 - continue with basic app setup. auth setup focus next. didnt get much progress. low productivity day.

+6/12 - continue to set up auth.